diku-dk/pltc/studentprogrammer.md

 * Creating an online REPL to make it easier to demonstrate the language.

-* Possibly more as time and resources permit.
+* Possibly more as time and resources permit, based on the needs of the research group.

 * Improving our tools for visualising and analysing performance measurements.